Choose Your Basic Engine Topics Below

 The cylinder head:

 Bolts to the deck of the block and covers the top of the cylinders.
-Consequently, A head gasket seals the block and head surfaces to prevent oil, coolant, and pressure leakage.
+Consequently, A head gasket seals the block and head surfaces to prevent oil; coolant, and pressure leakage.
+Find out more about our mission.